 Overall, average TTP attacks per month increased from 14.5 in 2020 to 45.8 in 2022 and expanded in geographical scope, reflecting increased operability and improved weaponry acquired when the Afghan government collapsed.
 Furthermore, the TTP became more disciplined in its attacks to try to win public support; although suicide attacks increased, they only killed two Pakistani civilians in 2022.

-The nationwide anti-terrorist operation also has implications for Pakistan’s political crisis, which began on April 3, 2022, when Prime Minister Imran Khan dissolved Parliament just before a no-confidence vote he was set to lose.
+Meanwhile, Pakistan plunged into a political crisis on April 3, 2022, when Prime Minister Imran Khan dissolved Parliament just before a no-confidence vote he was set to lose.
 He claimed the vote was a U.S.-led effort to oust him, but the Supreme Court overturned his decision and reinstated Parliament.
 Khan later reversed his claim of U.S. involvement.
 On April 10, the no-confidence vote passed, and Khan was removed as prime minister.

 Khan and his Tehreek-e-Insaf (PTI) party called for nationwide demonstrations and threatened to march on Islamabad in support of early elections.
 In July 2022, he gained more momentum following a surprise landslide victory for his party in Punjab by-elections.
 The government then accused him of violating an anti-terror law; courts later ordered the charges dropped, but on October 21, 2022, Khan was banned from running for public office for five years on corruption charges.
 In late October, Khan led his supporters in a march on Islamabad, but he was shot in a failed assassination attempt on November 3.
 When the march failed to convince the government to hold early elections, Khan instructed the PTI-led Punjab and Khyber Pakhtunkhwa provincial assemblies to dissolve.